 What you need to know before crocheting a vest?

-In addition, the collar is made separately and then attach to the vest body part by sewing and that is it!
+In addition, the collar is made separately and then attached to the vest body part by sewing and that is it!
 You done!

-The best yarn for this beginner’s crochet vest-free pattern.
+The best yarn for this beginner’s crochet vest top-free pattern.

 Oh well, you can use any kind of plant fiber in a DK weight.

-For this sweater vest pattern, I use 100% cotton dk weight yarn they work just fine and If you have any polyester, acrylic, cotton, bamboo, or wool blend will work just great also and they will give you a nice and soft texture for those blends.
+For this sweater vest pattern, I use 100% cotton dk weight yarn; they work just fine If you have any polyester, acrylic, cotton, bamboo, or wool blend will work just great also, and they will give you a nice and soft texture for those blends.

-The size available from small to extra large.
+The size is available from small to extra large.

 If you love this simple sweater vest I also have another free crochet sweater patterns for you.